ambonvik/cimba/README.md

 This is then combined with extensive unit testing of each module, ensuring that all lower level functionality works as expected before moving on to higher levels.
-We are of course biased, by "well engineered", we mean something somewhere between "industrial quality" and "mil spec" code.
+We are of course biased, by "well engineered", we mean somewhere between "industrial strength" and "mil spec" code.

 ### Object oriented?
 In C17 and assembly?
 Why not just use C++?
 Long story made short: C++ exception handling is not very friendly to